rfellmann/mdca-unsanctioned-apps-tools/README.md

 ## Support Statement
 - These are custom scripts and not an official Microsoft product; no support is provided by Microsoft.
+MDCA API capabilities used by this script might change over time.